-But, let me tell you—it’s a very common issue among vapers and it happens to almost every aggressive vaper at least once in their vaping life.
+But this condition is a widespread issue among vapers, and it happens to almost every aggressive vaper at least once in their vaping life.

-What is Vape Tongue?
+What is Vaper’s Tongue?

 1. Repeated Flavor